hotfix-houdini/block-party/README.md

 Functionality provided:
 - **AggregatorBlock** - is similar to a TransformBlock, but wraps any block and gives you access to the original input and the inner output.
+- **BatchByBlock** - is similar to `BatchBlock` and LINQ's `GroupBy` for arbitrary key batching instead of just batching by a # of items.
 - **BeamBlock** - is inspired by Apache Beam, and lets you group a stream into finite time windows, and output an aggregate of each window.
 - **FilterBlock** - is a simple "where" statement.
 - **SequencePreservingBlock** - is used to maintain and re-order contiguous streams.
 Useful when a message broker might not guarantee message order.
 - **ThrottleBlock** - is used to guard downstream blocks with a wall-clock throttle.
 - **DataflowBuilder** - is used to construct chains of blocks.
     - Compiles down into a single IPropagatorBlock via `DataflowBlock.Encapsulate`
+    - Exposes methods that add various blocks to the pipeline, including many dotnet-provided blocks and blocks from this repo.
     - Exposes a **Kafka** method, inspired by Apache Kafka, which provides in-order parallelism and pub-sub semantics.
     - Exposes a **Tap** method, which is used to apply `f(x)` to a stream, while forwarding `x` downstream.
     - Exposes **Mermaid Graph Generation** so you can see the underlying blocks generated and better understand/debug a pipeline.